Rutgers-Data-Science-Bootcamp/Election_Analysis/README.md

 # Election-Analysis
-Using Python to analysis Colorado election outcome for three candidates.
+Using Python to analysis Colorado election outcome for three candidates from three counties.

 ## Project Overview
 A Colorado Board of Election employee has gave me the following tasks to complete the election audit of a recent local congressional election.